-Details for the Jazz on the Mountain at Whistler festival are rolling out and the crowds won't have to be aficionados to enjoy the weekend.
+Details for the Jazz on the Mountain at Whistler festival have been finalized and the crowds won't have to be aficionados to enjoy the weekend.

 Festival founder and organizer Arnold Schwisberg says the festival's lineup will appeal to a range of musical sensibilities, from jazz purists to jazz newbies.